-Planning commission.
-The council shall appoint a Town planning commission which shall have such powers and duties as are provided by general law.
+Planning Commission.
+The Council shall appoint a Town Planning Commission which shall have such powers and duties as are provided by general law.

 Board of Zoning Appeals.
-The council shall appoint the members of the Board of Zoning Appeals for the Town, which shall consist of three or five members, and prescribe their terms of office and qualifications.
+The Council shall appoint the members of the Board of Zoning Appeals for the Town, which shall consist of three or five members, and prescribe their terms of office and qualifications.
 The Board of Zoning Appeals shall have such powers and duties as are provided by general law.

 Committees.
-The council, in its discretion, may establish such committees, whether standing or ad hoc, as it may deem appropriate, to study and report to the council on those matters referred to such committees by the council.
-The report of any such committee shall not be binding upon the council, but shall be advisory only.
+The Council, in its discretion, may establish such committees, whether standing or ad hoc, as it may deem appropriate, to study and report to the Council on those matters referred to such committees by the Council.
+The report of any such committee shall not be binding upon the Council, but shall be advisory only.

 Membership.
-Except as otherwise provided by law, members of the council and the Mayor are eligible to serve as members of any Town commission, committee or group.
-Members of the council and the mayor so serving shall be entitled to participate fully as voting members of such commission, committee or group except as otherwise provided by law.
+Except as otherwise provided by law, members of the Council and the Mayor are eligible to serve as members of any Town Commission, committee or group and shall be entitled to participate fully as voting members of such commission, committee or group.

 Compensation.
-The council may provide for compensation to such of their boards, commissions or committees performing special work to the extent that may be reasonable and fair.
+The Council may provide for compensation to such of their boards, commissions or committees performing special work to the extent that may be reasonable and fair.

 Sec.
 4.3.
-Fiscal control.
+Fiscal Control.

-Fiscal year.
+Fiscal Year.
 The fiscal year of the Town shall begin on July 1 and end on June 30.

 Fiscal Control.
 The Council shall have the power to control and manage the fiscal affairs of the Town and to make such ordinances, orders and resolutions relating to the same as it may deem necessary.
-After the close of each fiscal year, the council shall cause to be made an independent audit of the accounts, books, records and financial transactions of the Town either by the Auditor of Public Accounts of the Commonwealth or by an independent certified public accountant to be selected by the Council.
-The report of such audit shall be filed within such time as the council shall specify, and one copy thereof shall always be available for public inspection in the Town's offices during the Town's regular business hours.
+After the close of each fiscal year, the Council shall cause to be made an independent audit of the accounts, books, records and financial transactions of the Town either by the Auditor of Public Accounts of the Commonwealth or by an independent certified public accountant to be selected by the Council.
+The report of such audit shall be filed within such time as the Council shall specify, and one copy thereof shall always be available for public inspection in the Town's offices during the Town's regular business hours.

 Sec.
 5.1.
 Continuity.

-All ordinances now in force in the Town of Lovettsville, not inconsistent with this charter, shall remain in force until altered, amended or repealed by the council.
+All ordinances now in force in the Town, not inconsistent with this charter, shall remain in force until altered, amended or repealed by the Council.

-The present officers of the town shall continue in office at the pleasure of the council, or until their successors have been duly appointed.
+The present officers of the town shall continue in office at the pleasure of the Council, or until their successors have been duly appointed.

 Sec.
 5.2.
-Historic districts.
+Historic Districts.

-Notwithstanding any other provision of law, the council may establish one or more historic districts within the Town for the purpose of promoting the general welfare, education and recreational pleasure of the public through the perpetuation of those general areas, individual structures or premises which have been officially designated by the council as having historical or architectural significance.
+Notwithstanding any other provision of law, the Council may establish one or more historic districts within the Town for the purpose of promoting the general welfare, education and recreational pleasure of the public through the perpetuation of those general areas, individual structures or premises which have been officially designated by the Council as having historical or architectural significance.
 The establishment of historic districts shall be by amendment of the Town's zoning ordinance and consistent with the purposes, criteria and procedures set forth in § 15.2-2306 of the Code of Virginia.

 Sec.
 5.3.
 Severability.